balxor/rox/README.md

 # ROX Refine Reverse Engineering Notes

-This repository documents a client-side static reverse engineering pass focused on the refine system in Ragnarok X / ROX.
+This repository documents a client-side static reverse engineering pass focused on the refine system in ROX.

 The goal is to preserve the research trail in a readable form: